chrisonntag/covid-19-dashboard/README.md

 for people with protanopia, deuteranopia, or tritanopia.

 ![Generated with https://davidmathlogic.com/colorblind/](colorpalette.png "Used color palette as a perso with protanopia, deuteranopia, or tritanopia would see them.")

+This project also uses data from the "Our World in Data" project.
+Make sure to load the [respective .csv](https://github.com/owid/covid-19-data/blob/master/public/data/owid-covid-data.csv) file in the public folder.

 ## Project setup
 Yarn has been chosen as a package manager.